bernhardAxonIvy/doc/source/concepts/testing/process-testing.rst

   In each test method you have to pass in a :public-api:`BpmClient</ch/ivyteam/ivy/bpm/engine/client/BpmClient.html>`.
-  This client is supplied by the process testing framework and represents an Axon Ivy Engine that can run and drive your processes along.
+  This client is supplied by the process testing framework and represents an
+  |ivy-engine| that can run and drive your processes along.

 Write a Process Test